tishaanderson/README-4-Newbie/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ``````

-## Usage

-Provide instructions and examples for use.
+In this section, you can also provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: